This is one of the most iconic photographs in American history.

 Two facts about Dewey’s pre-1948 career strike me as relevant.

-One, when Dewey was appointed Special Prosecutor in 1935, he chose a black woman lawyer named Eunice Hunton Carter to be his deputy assistant.
+One, when Dewey was appointed Special Prosecutor in 1935, he chose a black woman lawyer named Eunice Hunton Carter to be his deputy assistant; she was the only member of this 20-person staff who was not a white man.
 Carter was instrumental in the indictment and conviction of Luciano, as she organized a series of 200 raids on Luciano-run brothels, ultimately finding three women to testify against him.

 Two, as governor of New York, Dewey appointed the first state commission to eliminate religious and racial discrimination in employment.